 Describe precisely your selection of the observational or experimental subjects (patients or laboratory animals, including controls).
-Identify the methods, apparatus (including manufacturer's name and address in parentheses), and procedures in sufficient detail to allow other workers to reproduce the method.
+Identify the methods, apparatus (including manufacturer's name and address in parenthesis), and procedures in sufficient detail to allow others to reproduce the method.